lotrando/laravel-inertia-vue-tailwind-webpack-starter/README.md

     ]
 ...
 ```
-### Create Drawer Pages and Shared in resource/js/ and in this folder create Welcome.vue component in Pages and Layout in Shared folder
+### Create Folder Pages and Shared in resource/js/ and in this folder create Welcome.vue component in Pages and Layout in Shared folder

 ### Layout.vue
 ```